apache/incubator-weex/doc/components/list.md

 - support `click` event.
 Check out [common events](../references/common-event.md)
 - support `appear` / `disappear` event.
 Check out [common events](../references/common-event.md)
-- support `refresh` event  <sup class="wx-v">0.5</sup>.
-If a refresh component is inside scroller, this event will be triggered when the scroller is swiping down.
-- support `loading` event .
-If a loading component is inside scroller, this event will be triggered when user scrolling to the bottom.

 ### API